MShbana/post-it/README.md

 ## Live Version
 http://post-itapp.herokuapp.com/

-**Very Important Note:** Sometimes Google blocks sending emails for insecure apps (because this is a free heroku-based website), which is used in the registeration page for email verification.
+**Very Important Note:** Sometimes Google blocks sending emails for insecure apps (because this is a **free heroku-based website**), which is used in the registration page for email verification.

 In case, you encounter this problem, you can log in using this email for testing purposes: